okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 ### Step Two:  Add List of Groups to Profile of Client App

-If you only have one or two groups to specify, simply add the group IDs to the Okta EL function in the next step.
+If you only have one or two groups to specify, simply add the group IDs to the first parameter of the `getFilteredGroups` function described in the next step.
 However, if you have a lot of groups to whitelist, you can put the group IDs in the client app's profile property bag: `{yourOktaDomain}.com/api/v1/apps/:aid`.
 This example names the group whitelist `groupwhitelist`, but you can name it anything.